dimartinot/Data-Mining-Machine-Learning/README.md

 # Data-Mining-Machine-Learning
-This project contains all the code developed for the courseworks of the Data Mining & Machine Learning class of Heriot Watt University.
+This project contains all the code developed for the courseworks of the Data Mining & Machine Learning class of Heriot Watt University as a part of the Master program.

 ## Team